allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 Going back to the store example, we clearly didn’t want to allow any dependent to mutate its data in any abritrary way nor did we want the store to contain pieces of logic that are not of its concern, e.g. networking.
-Instead we wanted to move those irrelevant pieces into more suitable locations, decrease entanglement of different parts of the codebase, structure it into logical entities that are more human readable, draw boundaries between those entities, define rules of communication and make sure we expose to the public API only what we intended to.
+Instead we wanted to move these irrelevant pieces into more suitable locations, decrease entanglement of different parts of the codebase, structure it into logical entities that are more human readable, draw boundaries between those entities, define rules of communication and make sure we expose to the public API only what we intended to.

-### What development principles and design patterns could we incorporate?
+### What development principles and design patterns could we have incorporate?

 #### The single-responsibility principle (SRP)